GAD-cell/vlm-grpo/README.md

         {"type": "text",  "text": "Your super prompt"}]
     }]
 "image": [a,list,of,images] # len==N,
-"answer": "assistant expected answer to the prompt"
+"answer": "assistant expected answer according to the prompt" }
-}